History of Harper College

 In February 1985, district residents approved a tax rate increase for operation of the College.
 This was the first increase in tax support for the educational programs, services, and operating expenses of Harper College since the College was established.

-In 1988, the College hired its third President after the retirement of the second President.
-The College began an extensive study in 1990 which led to the vision statement "Our Preferred Future."
+In 1988, the College hired its third President, Dr. Paul Thompson, after the retirement of the Dr. McGrath.
+The College began an extensive study in 1990 which led to the vision statement “Our Preferred Future.”
 More than 1,000 College personnel and community residents worked together to develop this document to serve as a Harper College planning guide until the year 2000.
-In response to an emerging industry need, the Corporate Services department, now called Harper College for Business, was established in 1991 as the College's office of first contact representing all programs of interest to businesses and industry, including credit classes, continuing education, and customized training.
+In response to an emerging industry need, the Corporate Services department, now called Harper College for Business, was established in 1991 as the College’s office of first contact representing all programs of interest to businesses and industry, including credit classes, continuing education, and customized training.

 In 1994, the College purchased the Northeast Center (NEC).
 The Board of Trustees approved the first and second phases of the Technology Plan in 1995 and 1996.
 The campus computer network was completed in 1996, providing links between offices and classrooms and as a resource to position Harper for higher education in the current century.